The University of Sydney

 Those who successfully meet the admission criteria will receive a conditional offer and an invitation to undertake literacy and numeracy testing.
 An interview will then be scheduled based on those results.
 Literacy and numeracy tests for international students are undertaken online and interviews are held via Skype.

 The numeracy test will assess fundamental mathematical ability and will consist of 15 questions addressing addition, subtraction, multiplication, division, fractions, percentages and units of measurement.
 Calculators will be permitted; however, no mobile devices are to be used.
 Applicants are given 15 minutes to complete the numeracy test.
+Applicants are required to achieve a “satisfactory” rating for the online numeracy test to be eligible to be invited for an interview.

 3. Interview